 There was a time when starting a company meant fluorescent offices, ringing telephones and a payroll which caused insomnia.
-Now, in China’s AI age, it’ can look more like’s more akin to a laptop glowing on a kitchen table after midnight.
-It sits there alone, as its company founder takes a shower….
+Now, in China’s AI age, it can be more akin to a laptop glowing on a kitchen table after midnight; alone, as its company founder takes a shower….

 That image sits at the heart of the so-called “one person company”, or OPC, a term now gaining real traction in China.
 In the legal sense, a one-person firm has existed for years; in the UK for example, they are defined, for tax purposes, as “sole traders”.
 Think the hairdresser with their own barber shop, or the old Pakistani guy with the corner shop.